DataDog/documentation/content/en/getting_started/integrations/google_cloud.md

 To begin monitoring serverless functions running on Google Cloud Platform, enable the [Google Cloud Platform][6] integration.

-The [Google Cloud Run][34] page provides a list of out-of-the-box metrics collected by the GCP integration, along with instructions for [Log Collection through Dataflow][35].
+The [Google Cloud Run][34] page provides a list of out-of-the-box metrics collected by the Google Cloud integration, along with instructions for [Log Collection through Dataflow][35].

----
-**DO WE WANT TO REMOVE THIS?**

-Datadog also provides a solution, currently in public beta, for instrumenting your Cloud Run applications with a purpose-built Agent to enable tracing, custom metrics, and direct log collection.

----

 ### Cloud Cost Management (CCM)